Chinch-Bug/clangen-genemod/docs/dev/art/camp-backgrounds.md

 BG conceptualization is an important step.
 We want all the BGs to feel unique from each other.
 We have limited space, so redundant concepts should be discarded in favor of more fresh ideas.
 Be sure to discuss with other BG artists as well so that we don’t accidentally begin work on identical concepts.

 When sketching your BG, remember to keep scale in mind.
-You want this BG to match with the scale of the cat sprites that will sit on them.
-Use the template to estimate cat size or pull sprites from the Resources folder and size them down to fit on the template.
-Keep in mind that cat positioning and den label positioning can be tailored to the BG, but we should still follow the rough template to keep dens in the same area of the screen.
+You want this BG to match with the scale of the rabbit sprites that will sit on them.
+Use the template to estimate rabbit size or pull sprites from the Resources folder and size them down to fit on the template.
+Keep in mind that rabbit positioning and den label positioning can be tailored to the BG, but we should still follow the rough template to keep dens in the same area of the screen.

 ![bg_template](https://github.com/ClanGenOfficial/clangen/assets/115410010/c1ce6461-d7c3-4b84-b91c-89bb5f0d2c29)